Harmonia quadripunctata: Description

 Harmonia quadripunctata is a large Coccinellid with a length of 5.5–6 mm.
-The colouration is very variable.
+The colouration is highly variable.
 The species is typically bright red, brown or yellow, although some individuals with greatly expanded dark patches appear almost completely black.
 The common name "cream-streaked" is in reference to the vertical pale lines present on many individuals.
 Although the base pattern consists of 18 black spots, many individuals do not show all 18 markings.
 The 2 marginal spots on each elytron frequently show even in the lightest marked individuals, hence the species epithet quadripunctata.

 The pronotum is not very variable, with a consistent pattern of 11 markings, 5 of which are large and bold.
 The underside of H5 is dark with orange-brown sides, as in most Harmonia.
 Lighter specimens with limited spots may be similar to H. axyridis, but the pronotum and elytral pattern does not overlap.

 The four-spot ladybird is a predator of various species of aphids such as Lachnus pinicola.
 The period of activity extend from March to October.
 These beetles over-winter in communities under the bark of various deciduous and coniferous trees such as pines and poplars.